 - Slowly decrease cooked foods

-- Striving towards more fruits
+- Striving towards eating more fruits and frugivore foods

-11. Know what detox symptoms are
+12. Know what detox symptoms are

 To understand why transitioning too fast can cause detox crises, understand what detoxification and its symptoms look like.
 Detox symptoms can be very individual, as it can be the temporary worsening of your main symptoms or the emergence of prior symptoms.
 There are also more general symptoms like feeling tired, dizzy, or flu-like symptoms.
-Those are often caused by the mobilization and elimination of stored molecules that the organism plans to expel but does not have to resources to do so.
+Those are often caused by the mobilization and elimination of stored molecules that the organism plans to expel but does not have the resources to do so.
 It can be described as “lymphatic congestion” because the lymph system and kidneys and intestines are the primary routes of elimination (read more here).
 By transitioning too fast, you can mobilize the “safely” stored toxins more quickly than they can be eliminated.

 Healing crises occur again and again and in different intensities with varying symptoms.
 The main difference between a degenerative process and a detox crisis is that the symptoms are temporary.
-And we should simultaneously see improvements in other previously “troubled areas”.
+And we should simultaneously see improvements in other previously “troubled areas.”

-12. Mind your teeth health
+13. Mind your teeth health

 References

-- Adult male chimps regularly eat meat, unlike other chimps (available at https://www.pnas.org/post/journal-club/adult-male-chimps-regularly-eat-meat-unlike-other-chimps). (link)
+- Adult male chimps regularly eat meat, unlike other chimps (available at https://www.pnas.org/post/journal-club/adult-male-chimps-regularly-eat-meat-unlike-other-chimps).

 - LSUHSC School of Medicine – Biochemistry and Molecular Biology.
-LSU Health New Orleans (available at https://www.medschool.lsuhsc.edu/biochemistry/Courses/Biochemistry201/Desai/Amino%20Acid%20Metabolism%20I%2010-14-08.pdf). (link)
+LSU Health New Orleans (available at https://www.medschool.lsuhsc.edu/biochemistry/Courses/Biochemistry201/Desai/Amino%20Acid%20Metabolism%20I%2010-14-08.pdf).

 - J. Shurkin, Animals that self-medicate.
 Proceedings of the National Academy of Sciences.
-111, 17339–17341 (2014), doi:10.1073/pnas.1419966111. (link)
+111, 17339–17341 (2014), doi:10.1073/pnas.1419966111.

 - K. Milton, Nutritional characteristics of wild primate foods: Do the diets of our closest living relatives have lessons for us?
 Nutrition.
-15, 488–498 (1999), doi:10.1016/s0899-9007(99)00078-7. (link)
+15, 488–498 (1999), doi:10.1016/s0899-9007(99)00078-7.

 - No author (2020) Buy a chimp a meal, Chimfunshi Wildlife Orphanage.
 Available at: https://chimfunshiwildlife.org/appeal/buy-a-chimp-a-meal/ (Accessed: April 26, 2023).